GarvitJain12354/Flate/README.md

-# 🏠 StayMate - Your Flatmate & Rental Finder App
+# 🏠 FaltFinder - Your Flatmate & Rental Finder App

 StayMate is a full-stack MERN web application that helps users find suitable roommates, PGs, and flats in metro cities.
 Inspired by platforms like Flatemate.in, it offers features such as OTP-based login/signup, listing creation, and a dedicated admin panel to manage users and listings.